-- Provides Details: In this, the complete details of the material, overheads, and labor can be ascertained because in job costing the cost is segregated job-wise.
+- Provides Details: In this, the complete details of the material, overheads, and labor can be ascertained because the cost is segregated job-wise.

 - Profits Assessment: The profits from each job can also be ascertained separately.

-- Production Planning: It helps the organization in production planning.
-The storekeeper can easily manage his inventory if he follows the job cost sheet.
+- Production Planning: It helps the organization in production planning, and the storekeeper can easily manage his inventory.

 - Budget: They can also help the organization in making their budgets.
 The estimation can be drawn easily by following the job costing method.

-- Abnormal Loss: In job costing mechanism the abnormal loss can be identified and then it can be treated.
+- Abnormal Loss: The abnormal loss can be identified, and then it can be treated.
 The treatment for an abnormal loss will help the organization to get the correct profit earned by the organization during the year.

 Some of the disadvantages are as follows:

-- Expensive: This technique is very helpful.
+- Expensive: This technique is beneficial.
 It requires an expert to do the same.
 For any big organization, when there are a lot of transactions going on, it is difficult for them to ascertain the cost.
-Therefore, they are required to hire an expert and the expert charges professional fees for the same.
+Therefore, they are required to hire an expert, and the expert charges professional fees for the same.

 - Cumbersome: In case of a big organization, where there are lots of material, labor and overheads used, the detailing of each item to prepare the cost sheet becomes cumbersome.

 - Fails to Consider Inflation: It fails to consider the inflation effects.
-When the cost sheet is prepared all the details are recorded but the process of job costing cost sheet is such that the effect of inflation cannot be incorporated due to its limitations.
-Therefore, it gives a wrong calculation of profits especially if the cost sheet is prepared in the middle of the month.
+When the cost sheet is prepared, all the details are recorded, but the process of the job costing cost sheet is such that the effect of inflation cannot be incorporated due to its limitations.
+Therefore, it gives a wrong calculation of profits, especially if the cost sheet is prepared in the middle of the month.

-- Market Condition: The market condition for the preparation of a job cost sheet is very important.
-Sometimes uninvited factors like labor strike, nonavailability of products, etc. make the calculation for the job cost sheet very inaccurate.
+- Market Condition: The market condition for the preparation of a job cost sheet is critical.
+Sometimes uninvited factors like labor strike, nonavailability of products, etc. make the calculation very inaccurate.

-- Whenever the normal loss is being ascertained by the organization at the time of finalization of the cost sheet the loss is evenly adjusted to the whole output.
+- Whenever the organization is ascertaining the normal loss during the finalization of the cost sheet, the loss is evenly adjusted to the total output.

 - Whenever there is an abnormal loss, the loss is adjusted under the statement of profit and loss account.

-- Whenever the mistake in cost sheet is due to the wrong entries in the inventory books the rectification is done by charging the cost to its inspection department and not to the manufacturing department.
+- Whenever the mistake in the cost sheet is due to the wrong entries in the inventory books, the rectification is done by charging the cost to its inspection department and not the manufacturing department.

 In this, each job or work for the production is considered as separate items.
-The profits can be easily identified by adjusting the losses but due to its cumbersome detailing, the cost sheet loses its importance and most organizations fail to include the entire material, labor, and overhead details into their cost sheet.
-If this loophole can be fixed, then the entire process of job costing will become very efficient to all organization.
+The profits can be easily identified by adjusting the losses.
+Still, due to its cumbersome detailing, the cost sheet loses its importance, and most organizations fail to include the entire material, labor, and overhead details into their cost sheet.
+If this loophole can be fixed, then the whole process of job costing will become very efficient for all organizations.